zorn/GDI-iOS-Intro/block-01/block-01-slides.md

 ^ Try to limit bathroom breaks during session breaks.

-^ Refrig should be available
+^ Refrigerator should be available

 ---